Lux et Memoria:

 Our prototyping began with a broad concept: a holographic habit tracker combined with an alarm and a time display.
 Early user feedback revealed redundancy with smartphones and a preference for a simpler, habit-focused device.
 Through multiple Think-Aloud user sessions and design iterations, we refined the design into a compact display that motivates users through visual and emotional feedback.

-Think-Aloud user feedback
+Think-Aloud user testing

 First iteration